-“His reformation, as with every man, rests between him and his Creator.
-A man can repent of crimes and misdeeds in any place, and under any circumstances, and no other place is more eminently calculated to produce the proper state of mind that leads to repentance, remorse, and an earnest desire for a better life, than a well-disciplined moral department in the State Prison.
+“(A convict’s) reformation, as with every man, rests between him and his Creator.
+A man can repent of crimes and misdeeds in any place, and under any circumstances.
+No other place is more eminently calculated to produce the proper state of mind that leads to repentance, remorse, and an earnest desire for a better life, than a well-disciplined moral department in the State Prison.

 “Also, the auxiliary of labor, and not idleness, the healthy occupation of mind and body, is powerful in the good work of criminal reformation.
 By labor and education the convict is reminded, by his surroundings and want of liberty, that the way of the transgressor is hard; that a dishonest life is a failure; that to be happy and respected one must be honest and upright.

-“Kind, but decided and firm treatment has been employed as the principal means of control; and we think with practical results, through the untiring energies of the Warden, and all the other officers in the prison. … Shut out from the world, and deprived of the ordinary privileges of life, they carefully note and remember every little kindness, and we believe are more easily and better governed thereby than by the use of harsher means.
+“Kind, but decided and firm treatment has been employed as the principal means of control.
+Shut out from the world, and deprived of the ordinary privileges of life, they carefully note and remember every little kindness, and we believe are more easily and better governed thereby than by the use of harsher means.
 It is nothing unusual to see discharged convicts, about to go from the prison, recount the little kindnesses that had been extended to them, and with tears of gratitude in their eyes, thank the officers for the interest they had manifested in their welfare.”

 Folsom or Rocklin for branch prison?

-“On the fifth of February, we also visited the proposed site for a Branch State Prison, (near) Folsom and twenty-five miles from Sacramento, on the line of the Sacramento Valley Railroad.
-We found a rather mountainous country, abounding in pine, oak, and smaller shrubbery, with scant indications of vegetation in the immediate vicinity of the proposed site.
-Blue limestone rock and granite of a superior quality were found in an almost inexhaustible supply.
+“On the fifth of February, we visited the proposed site for a Branch State Prison, (near) Folsom and 25 miles from Sacramento, on the line of the Sacramento Valley Railroad.
+We found a rather mountainous country, abounding in pine, oak, and smaller shrubbery.
+Blue limestone rock and superior quality granite were found.

-“The American River flows by, almost on a level with the proposed site of the work yard, and contains a powerful body of water, which has a natural fall in some places of from ten to twenty feet.
+“The American River flows by, almost on a level with the proposed site of the work yard, and contains a powerful body of water, which has a natural fall in some places of from 10 to 20 feet.
 To the rear of the present granite quarries, and about one half mile-distant, was found a strip of land capable of cultivation for prison uses,” they noted.

-“On the fourteenth of February we visited Rocklin, one of the proposed sites for the location of the Branch State Prison, which is … on the line of the Central Pacific Railroad, and distant from Sacramento about twenty-three miles.
-The land in the vicinity of the proposed site and surrounding Rocklin is of a rich soil, capable of producing vegetables in abundance.
-It is slightly rolling land, and in the composition of the clay is useful for the manufacture of brick of a hard quality, almost the equivalent of fire brick, and not of the soft, floury substance used at present in San Quentin.
+“On the fourteenth of February we visited Rocklin, one of the proposed sites for the location of the Branch State Prison.
+(It) is on the line of the Central Pacific Railroad, and 23 miles from Sacramento.
+The land (around the) proposed site (has) rich soil, capable of producing vegetables in abundance.
+It is slightly rolling land, and in the composition of the clay is useful for the manufacture of hard brick, (like) fire brick.

-“The country, for miles on all sides, seems to abound in live oak and pine, principally pine, and the land seems well irrigated from living streams.
+“The country, for miles on all sides, seems to abound in live oak and pine, and the land seems well irrigated from living streams.
 Rocklin stands in a valley, and is flanked on the east and west by rising hills, which are distant some two miles.
-We visited the granite quarries, which are very extensive and comparatively undeveloped.
+We visited the granite quarries, which are very extensive and comparatively undeveloped.”